China warns of 'forceful measures' if U.S. House Speaker Pelosi visits Taiwan | Law-Order

 China warns of 'forceful measures' if U.S. House Speaker Pelosi visits Taiwan

-China's government warned on Tuesday it would take "forceful measures" if U.S. House of Representatives Speaker Nancy Pelosi visited Taiwan, after the Financial Times said https://on.ft.com/3B0jKgc she would go to the Chinese-claimed island next month.
+China's government on Tuesday warned that it would take "forceful measures" if U.S. House of Representatives Speaker Nancy Pelosi visited Taiwan, after the Financial Times said https://on.ft.com/3B0jKgc she would go to the Chinese-claimed island next month.

 Pelosi and her delegation will also visit Indonesia, Japan, Malaysia and Singapore, and spend time in Hawaii at the headquarters of U.S. Indo-Pacific command, the London paper added, citing people familiar with the matter.
 The U.S. State Department did not immediately respond to a Reuters request for comment.
 Taiwan's Foreign Ministry said it has "not received relevant information" about any visit.